 The "New section" button will add a new section.
-You'll just have to fill in the name and click "OK".
+You'll just have to fill in the name and an identifier and click "OK".
+The identifier fiels was added to eZ Publish 4.4 to create extended efficiency, because even when the ID of a section changes, the identifier will remain the same.
+Just like the ID, the section identifier can be used in templates and override templates.
 You can view more details about a section (along with the content, roles, etc. that belong to it) by clicking on a section's name.
 The edit icons on the right hand side allow you to rename the sections.
 The other icons (the ones with a small plus sign) make it possible to assign the sections to different parts of the node tree.
 If you click an assign icon, the system will bring up the browse interface and let you select a part of the site which should use that section.